dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.3.1 =
+- Change: Transaction time in *Admin* &rarr; *Transactions* list is now shown in local timezone, not UTC.
+- Add: Transaction time in email notifications can now be shown in local timezone with value ###CREATED_TIME_LOCAL###.
+- Add: Transaction time in email confirmations can now be shown in local timezone ###CREATED_TIME_LOCAL###.
+- Add: Widgets can now be used with alternative UI templates.
+- Add: The sender's name and address for email notifications and confirmations can now be set in the admin settings.
+If set, it overrides the default.
+- Change: Proportional fees in all RPC adapters (including the multiadapter extension) now have five decimal places instead of three.

 = 3.3.0 =
 - Add: Suggests a text fragment for inclusion into the site's privacy policy (GDPR requirement).